dfisher95350/dfisher95350.github.io/experience/tldr.md

 ### Languages

-The heart of my background is object-oriented, aspect-oriented, and functional programming (and designing complex systems that leverage each), from the late 90s and continuing through the present.
+Hands-on object-oriented, aspect-oriented, and functional programming (and the design of complex systems that leverage each), from the late 90s and continuing through the present.

 - Java, since version 1.
 Name any major language or framework that runs on the Java Virtual Machine, and I've probably worked professionally with it.
 For example, Kotlin and Spring.